12 Summer Events in Mt. Pleasant to Experience This Year

 Although it’s not an event in the traditional sense, the Mt.
 Pleasant Farmers’ Market has been a wonderful gathering place for the community for half a century.
 It’s open on Thursdays from early May to late October, and on Saturdays from mid-June to mid-October.

 The farmers’ market is one of the best places to get fresh, in-season fruits and veggies while supporting local farmers.
-Alongside fresh produce, you can find organic plants and homemade soaps, as well as cooking demonstrations.
+Alongside fresh produce, visitors can find organic plants and homemade soaps, and enjoy cooking demonstrations, too.

 Alma Highland Festival

-Held at the Alma High School in Alma Michigan just a 20-minute drive south of Mt.
+Held just 20 minutes south of Mt.
 Pleasant, the Alma Highland Festival is a celebration of Scottish history and traditions.
 Alma is nicknamed Scotland USA, and this summer event brings together Scottish clans for a weekend of highly anticipated fun.

 The Highland festival features nearly 1,000 bagpipe players and drummers in a massed band dressed in kilts, as well as world-class athletes, dancers, and musicians competing in their respective fields.
 There’s even an entertainment tent with live performances and cold beer on tap.